Sentexi/Tinderlytics/README.md

 ## Contributing

 Contributions to Tinderlytics are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue in the repository.
+Honestly at this point I'm happy if someone can make anything out of this code.

 ## License